Home » Special Diets » Frappe or Cioffe: Italian Bow Tie Cookies

 Originally published March 13, 2013.

-If you were to ask ten Italians what these lovely, crispy things are called, and I bet you will get close to 10 different responses.
+If you were to ask ten Italians what these lovely, crispy things are called, and I bet you will get close to 10 different responses, and frappe would be one of them.

 As an Amazon Associate I earn from qualifying purchases.